CHCP has implemented the safeguards for our students, faculty’s health while on-campus. Learn More

 All of the content in this web site has originated at The College of Health Care Professions, unless otherwise noted.
 At several locations within the site, a link is provided to a web site not controlled by The College of Health Care Professions.
 In such cases, a warning may appear prior to the user leaving this site.

-Every effort is made to assure the accuracy and timeliness of the content provided, but please understand that errors and omissions can occur.
+Every effort is made to ensure the accuracy and timeliness of the content provided, but please understand that errors and omissions can occur.
 An editorial review board exists to oversee the production and approval of new content.
 Medically oriented content is reviewed for accuracy by a health care professional prior to posting on the web site.

 Please contact firstname.lastname@example.org if you see any content that needs to be corrected.